-It is not advisable for a parent to make contact with the parents of a perpetrator, as this often results in extending the conflict to a family level.
+It is not advisable for a parent to contact the parents of a perpetrator, as this often results in extending the conflict to a family level.
 College staff will handle all cases of bullying thoughtfully, carefully and thoroughly, and parents are asked to allow the College the opportunity of resolving the issues using methods that have proven results.